Food for thought share kit

 HeartHouseTree.png

-It means that the senior living in Pender Harbour, who is isolated and alone, has a friendly visitor who shows up each week for friendship and to help connect them to other services they may need to be able to continue to live independently.
+It means that a senior citizen who is isolated and alone, has a friendly visitor who shows up each week for friendship and to help connect them to other services they may need to be able to continue to live independently.

 Arrowhead.png